imswarnil/Traiblazer-Jekyll-Theme/_docs/getting-started/index.md

 ---
+# _docs/1-getting-started/_index.md
-title: Getting Started
+title: Overview
 category: Getting Started
-category_icon: ph-rocket-launch # Phosphor icon for the category
+category_icon: rocket-launch
 order: 1
-layout : docs
 ---

 This section covers everything you need to know to get your SFDC Jekyll Theme site up and running, from installation to basic configuration.